Apptio: History

 In December 2021, the company announced its collaboration with Microsoft to deploy Apptio’s platform on Microsoft Cloud to help enterprises migrate and optimize workloads.
 Apptio also partnered with IBM to accelerate enterprise transformation and improve hybrid cloud technology that same year.

+In June 2023, IBM agreed to acquire Apptio from Vista Equity Partners for $4.6 billion in an all-cash deal.
+In August, the company announced the completion of the acquisition of Apptio.